Amsterdam/zwd-backend/README.md

 poetry show --outdated
 ```

-To upgrade to version constraints (e.g. minor or bug versions) and create a new lockfile, run:
+To upgrade all packages to their latests version constraints and and create a new lockfile, run:

 ```sh
 poetry update
 ```

+> Note: this means that when `~=1.10` is specified, the package will upgrade to `1.x.x`, but will not upgrade to `2.x.x`.

-To upgrade major a version, run:
+To upgrade individual packages to major versions, run:

 ```sh
 poetry add <package>@latest
 ```

+> Note: always read changelogs for breaking changes.

 ## Adding pre-commit hooks